Andonome/lk/data/git.md

 Get the url of your git remote and add it, with the name "origin":

-> git remove add origin git@gitlab.com:FirstBloodRPG/first-blood.git
+> git remote add origin git@gitlab.com:bindrpg/core

 Tell git you're pushing the branch "master" to the remote repo "origin":